 - Cook the tur dal in an open vessel.
 It should be semi cooked and this cannot be done in a pressure cooker.

 - Make the seasoning with green chillies and add onion to it.
 Saute for a while.
 Then add the methi leaves to it.

 - Drain the cooked dal in a platter .
 You can use the water for rasam.

 - Now, add the cooked dal to it.
 Add salt and mix well.
 Simmer for some time.

 Potatoes play an important role in our daily cooking because of their versatility.
-You can use it in a wide range of dishes, it is handy when no vegetables are available.
-Aloo jeera is one such stir fry which saves the day. (more…)
+You can use it for a wide range of dishes, from stir fry to snacks. (more…)